Katie Mack (astrophysicist): Research and career

 After earning her doctorate, Mack joined the University of Cambridge as a Science and Technology Facilities Council (STFC) postdoctoral research fellow at the Kavli Institute for Cosmology.
 Later in 2012, Mack was a Discovery Early Career Researcher Award (DECRA) Fellow at the University of Melbourne.
 Mack was involved with the construction of the dark matter detector SABRE.

-In January 2018, Mack became an Assistant Professor and a member of university's Leadership in Public Science Cluster in the Department of Physics at North Carolina State University.
-She joined the Perimeter Institute for Theoretical Physics in June 2022, as the inaugural Hawking Chair in Cosmology and Science Communication.
+In January 2018, Mack became an assistant professor in the Department of Physics at North Carolina State University and a member of the university's Leadership in Public Science Cluster.
+She joined the Perimeter Institute for Theoretical Physics in June 2022 as the inaugural Hawking Chair in Cosmology and Science Communication.
 The Canadian multidisciplinary research organization CIFAR named her one of the CIFAR Azrieli Global Scholars in 2022.

 Mack works at the intersection between fundamental physics and astrophysics.
-Her research considers dark matter, vacuum decay, the formation of galaxies, observable tracers of cosmic evolution and the Epoch of Reionisation.
-Mack has described dark matter as one of science's "most pressing enigmas".
-She has worked on dark matter self-annihilation Mack has investigated whether the accretion of dark matter could result in the growth of primordial black holes (PBHs).
+Her research considers dark matter, vacuum decay, the formation of galaxies, observable tracers of cosmic evolution, and the Epoch of Reionization.
+Mack has described dark matter as "one of science's most pressing enigmas".
+She has worked on dark matter self-annihilation and whether the accretion of dark matter could result in the growth of primordial black holes (PBHs).
 She has worked on the impact of PBHs on the cosmic microwave background.
 She has become increasingly interested, too, in the end of the universe.

 Public engagement and advocacy

 Mack maintains a strong science outreach presence on both social and traditional media.
-She has been described by Motherboard and Creative Cultivate as a "social media celebrity".
-Mack is a popular science writer, and has contributed to The Guardian, Scientific American, Slate, The Conversation, Sky & Telescope, Gizmodo, Time and Cosmos, as well as providing expert information to the BBC.
+In this wise she has been described by Motherboard and Creative Cultivate as a "social media celebrity".
+Mack is a popular science writer and has contributed to The Guardian, Scientific American, Slate, The Conversation, Sky & Telescope, Gizmodo, Time, and Cosmos, as well as providing expert information to the BBC.
 Mack's Twitter account has over 300,000 followers; her response to a climate change denier on that platform gained mainstream coverage, as did her "Chirp for LIGO" upon the first detection of gravitational waves.

 She was the 2017 Australian Institute of Physics Women in Physics lecturer, in which capacity she spent three weeks delivering talks at schools and universities across Australia.